pipe-cd/pipecd/docs/content/en/docs/user-guide/event-watcher.md

 1. integrate a step to push an Event to the control-plane using `pipectl` into your CI workflow.

 ### 1. Defining Events
-Prepare EventWatcher files placed at the `.pipe/` directory at the root of the Git repository.
+Prepare EventWatcher configuration files under the `.pipe/` directory at the root of your Git repository.
 In that files, you define which values in which files should be updated when the Piped found out a new Event.

 For instance, suppose you want to update the Kubernetes manifest defined in `helloworld/deployment.yaml` when an Event with the name `helloworld-image-update` occurs: